dominictrier/py_cur_hotfolder-agent/README.md

 - `buffering`: File retention/copying options
   - `keep_files`: If true, files/folders are copied (not moved) to OUT and originals remain in IN
   - `ignore_updates`: If true, after a file/folder is processed once, future changes/additions are ignored
+  - **Note:** Per-hotfolder config can override global config.
+To enable copying for a specific hotfolder, set `keep_files: true` in its `.config/config.json`.
 - `cleaning`: Cleaning-related options
   - `autoclean`: If true, automatically removes `.DS_Store` files from hotfolders